nhsconnect/FHIR-Maternity-Record/pages/explore/explore_screening_review.md

 ## Mapping for Screening Review Practitioner ##

-The Screening Review details has reference(s) to the Practitioner resource.
+The screening review details has reference(s) to the Practitioner resource.
 This means that any exchange of the screening review details heading data must also include the [Practitioner Details](explore_practitioner.html#mapping-for-practitioner)

 ## Mapping for Screening Review Practitioner Role ##

-The Screening Review details has reference(s) to the Practitioner Role resource.
+The screening review details has reference(s) to the Practitioner Role resource.
 This means that any exchange of the screening review details heading data must also include the [Practitioner Role Details](explore_practitioner_role.html#mapping-for-practitioner_role)

+## Mapping for Screening Review Organisation ##

+The screening review details has reference(s) to the Organization resource.
+This means that any exchange of the scan details details heading data must also include the [Organization Details](explore_organization.html)

 ## Mapping for Screening Review Location ##